fgcz/bfabricPy/README.md

 ## Requirements

-- install current stable debian linux release
+- install current stable Debian Linux release (any current BSD like or Microsoft OS will do)

 - install the python3 package as follow: